coffebar/waybar-module-pacman-updates/README.md

 #### Why not just exec `checkupdates` in custom waybar module?

-- With direct "checkupdates" You have to choose between updating the information with a long delay or having the module constantly active on the network
+- This module will provide relevant local information constantly and periodically update data from the network in backgroud.
+Direct "checkupdates" will only give you one of two things: updating the information with a long delay or having the module constantly active on the network.
-- waybar expects JSON in an infinite loop from modules
+- This module has 2 states which gives you the ability to display different icons depending on status.
-- this module has 2 states with corresponding icons
+- Waybar expects JSON in an infinite loop from modules.
+So we have this.

 This small program will give you fast updates with less network usage.
 After you have installed all the updates, the module will immediately go into the Updated state.
 You don't need to send signals to waybar to update this module state.